The HTTP status code in IIS 7.0 and later versions

 5xx - Server error

-These HTTP status codes indicate that the server cannot complete the request because the server encounters an error.
+These HTTP status codes indicate that the server can't complete the request because the server encounters an error.

 IIS and later versions use the following server error HTTP status codes: